wintoncode/Winton.DomainModelling.DocumentDb/README.md

     public IEnumerable<Transaction> GetAllSentBy(AccountId accountId)
     {
         return _entityFacade.Query<Transaction, TransactionId>()
-                            .Where(t => t.Sender == accountId);
+                            .Where(t => t.Sender == accountId)
+                            .AsEnumerable();
     }

     ...
 }

+internal sealed class AccountTypeRepository : IAccountTypeRepository {
+    private readonly IValueObjectFacade _valueObjectFacade;

+    public AccountTypeRepository(IValueObjectFacade valueObjectFacade)
+    {
+        _valueObjectFacade = valueObjectFacade;
+    }

+    public async Task Create(AccountType accountType)
+    {
+        await _valueObjectFacade.Create<AccountType>(accountType);
+    }

+    public IEnumerable<AccountType> GetAll()
+    {
+        return _valueObjectFacade.Query<AccountType>()
+                                 .AsEnumerable();
+    }

+    ...
+}
 ```

-These repositories will store their respective entities in a single shared collection, using the entity type names to namespace the IDs and discriminate between each type.
-Therefore, these names should be considered part of the document schema, and would therefore require a data migration if they were changed as part of a domain refactoring.
+These repositories will store their respective types in a single shared collection, using the type names to discriminate between each type and namespace the IDs (for entities).
+Therefore, these names should be considered part of the document schema, and would require a data migration if they were changed as part of a domain refactoring.